Lanze-001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6: A script that creates a new local variable.
 Task 7: A script that creates a new global variable.
 Task 8: A script that prints the result of the addition of 128 with the value stored in the environment variable.
+Task 9: A script that prints the result of two environment variables divided followed by a new line.